 about

-The word Maitrī comes from Sanskrit and refers to loving-kindness, compassion, and goodwill toward others.
+The word Maitrī comes from Sanskrit and is often translated as loving-kindness — a spirit of compassion, goodwill, and gentle care for all beings.
 These qualities guide the intention behind every Maitrī program.

-Maitrī was created in response to the understanding that experiences of displacement, trauma, and resettlement can place significant strain on the nervous system and emotional wellbeing of women and families.
-While practical supports such as housing, legal assistance, and healthcare are essential, opportunities for rest, connection, and gentle regulation of the body are equally important.
+Maitrī was created in response to the growing recognition that stress, trauma, overwhelm, and the demands of modern life can place significant strain on the nervous system and emotional wellbeing of individuals and communities.
+While practical and clinical supports remain essential, opportunities for rest, connection, and gentle regulation of the body are equally important.

-Maitrī programs offer calm and welcoming spaces where women and children can reconnect with their bodies through simple movement, breath awareness, and relaxation practices.
-These sessions are designed to be accessible, culturally respectful, and suitable for individuals with no previous experience of movement or wellbeing practices.
+Maitrī programs offer calm and welcoming spaces where participants can reconnect with themselves through simple movement, breath awareness, relaxation, and restorative practices.
+Sessions are designed to be accessible, inclusive, and suitable for individuals with no previous experience of movement or wellbeing practices.

-Through compassion, collaboration, and community connection, Maitrī seeks to create small but meaningful spaces of calm and belonging for women and children navigating the challenges of displacement and resettlement.
+Through compassion, connection, and community care, Maitrī seeks to create meaningful spaces of calm, resilience, healing, and belonging.

 Lotus petals in soft light representing peace and gentleness